-- data (DMatrix) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+- data (DMatrix) The dmatrix storing the input. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
 Otherwise, it is assumed that the feature_names are the same.